 Take Your Child to Work Day is coming this month.
 To my 4-year-old, my life consists of taking care of him, making his meals, taking him to and from school and one other thing: work.
 He knows I go to work, he is starting to understand that work means we have money to buy things, but it was still a confusing concept to him until I took him to my office for the afternoon.
 I couldn’t explain much about the details of my job, but for him it became real.
 It became a place with people in it, with desks and elevators.
 And, to his delight, it was a place with snacks.
 It was a small step forward, but an important one.

-Now named Take Your Child to Work Day, it comes on the 4th Thursday of April every year.
+Take Your Child to Work Day, it comes on the 4th Thursday of April every year.
 From that one afternoon I learned that showing my child my life, even though he’s still young, helped me make a real connection with him.

 For Younger Children